-- (a) cases closed as CSR Limited Service Closure Categories A and B shall be reported as having been closed in the grant year in which the case was opened, unless: - (i) the case is opened after September 30, in which circumstance it may be reported either in the year opened or the following year; or - (ii) there is any entry in the file or in the case management system stating a reason why the case should be held open into the following year, in which circumstance the case shall be closed in the grant year in which assistance on behalf of the client was completed. - (b) cases closed as CSR Extended Service Closure Categories F through L shall be reported as having been closed in the grant year in which assistance on behalf of the client was completed.
-In the absence of an entry in the case management system or file noting case closure or stating a reason why the case should be held open into the following year, work shall be deemed completed one grant year after the last assistance on behalf of the client is noted in the file.
-For example, if the last assistance on behalf of the client was noted in the file in June 2006, the case must be closed and reported no later than grant year 2007.13
+- (a) The goal is for programs to report cases closed as CSR Limited Service cases in the grant year in which the case was opened; however, such cases may also be timely reported at a later date as follows: - (i) if the case is opened after September 30, it may be reported either in the year opened or the following year; or - (ii) if there is any entry in the file or in the case management system stating a reason why the case should be held open into the following year, the case shall be closed in the grant year in which assistance on behalf of the client was completed. - (b) The goal is for programs to report cases closed as CSR Extended Service Closure Categories F through L as having been closed in the grant year in which assistance on behalf of the client was completed; however, such cases may also be timely reported in the grant year following the completion of work.
+A case shall be considered ongoing during a grant year if (1) it is pending before a court or administrative agency in that year; or (2) there is a record of any legal work done for the client in that year; or (3) an entry is made in the case management system or file stating a reason why the case should be held open through that year.